vankeisb/react-tea-cup/doc/manual.md

 ### Update

-As explained above, the `update` function can have be implemented differently, depending on how you model your messages.
+As explained above, the `update` function can be implemented in different ways, depending on how you model your messages.
 In any case, `update` needs the `Msg` and the current `Model`, and it should return the next model, as well as side effects to trigger, if any (via `Cmd`) :